Who is the Father of Financial Management?

 His very impressive Ph.D. thesis was published in the Journal of Business in January 1965, and in 1968 in Institutional Investor, it was entitled “The Behavior of Stock Market Prices” and concluded that stock returns were explainable with many different discount rates.
 It was later rewritten into a less technical article than Walks in Stock Market Prices”.

 His work after that showed how time-varying discount rates could explain predictability in expected stock returns.
 Higher average returns during recessions can be explained by a systematic increase in risk aversion, which lowers prices and increases average returns.
-In 1969 Fama won the Nobel Memorial Prize in Economic Sciences 2013.
+In 1969, Fama won the Nobel Memorial Prize in Economic Sciences, and in 2013,

 Many influential persons have recognized another vital work that he did in 1969.
 It was an interesting article (written by several co-authors), “The Adjustment of Stock Prices to New Information.”
 He tried to analyze how stock prices respond to events using price data from the CRSP database; it was the first of many other published studies.

-In 1970 he proposed two concepts being used in efficient markets even now when he wrote an article entitled “Efficient Capital Markets.”
+In 1970, he proposed two concepts being used in efficient markets even now when he wrote an article entitled “Efficient Capital Markets.”
 The strong form, semi-strong form, and weak efficiency are the three types of efficiencies that Fama first proposed.
 The information set was historical prices in the invalid form; it could be difficult to profit.
 All public information was already reflected in prices.
-He referred to Companies’ announcements and annual earnings figures and saw this as the semi-strong form’s requirements.
+He referred to companies’ announcements and annual earnings figures and saw these as the semi-strong form’s requirements.

 The strong form included all information sets and incorporated in price trends, and no monopolistic information can require profits.
 Insider trading was excluded from profit-making, and he also explained how the notion of market efficiency could not be removed while the market equilibrium model still existed.
 These concepts have not found favor in the eyes of some researchers, but they still stand.